romaricdrigon/Keypass-client/README.txt

 Now you can (and should!) change salt and token in keypass.js, keep them pretty random and hairy.

+****** Backup ******

+First of all, it's important that can store anywhere else the custom salt and token you set.
+Without the salt, you won't be able to decrypt data, and without the token, to connect to server.
+Then, when an user is logged, he'll see several links at the bottom of the page.
+It allows him to download a database backup, or just make one.
+Any case, a (whole) database dump is made and stored on the server in /backup/ dir.

 ****** License ******

 Feel free to use, re-use it.
 I make no warranties about my code.